 You can try to avoid or mitigate this by searching through private browsers where your cookies will not be stored.
 It might be a good idea to compare prices found in a private browser versus your standard browser just to be on the safe side.

-You also might want to compare prices when logged in versus logged out.
+You also might want to compare prices when logged in versus logged out or even try to use a VPN.

 Complications may arise